Sharur: History

 In a manuscript of the 16th-century Oghuz heroic epic Book of Dede Korkut stored in Dresden, the place Sheryuguz is mentioned, which, according to a Russian orientalist and historian Vasily Bartold, is a distorted form of Sharur.
-In the Russian Empire, the town was the administrative centre of the Sharur-Daralayaz uezd of the Erivan Governorate and was known as Bash-Norashen.
+In the Russian Empire, the town was the administrative centre of the Sharur-Daralayaz uezd of the Erivan Governorate and was renamed to Bash-Norashen.

 In 1948, the city received the status of an urban-type settlement, and on 26 May 1964, it was renamed from Norashen to Ilyichevsk, after Vladimir Ilyich Lenin.
 In 1981, Ilyichevsk received the status of a city, and in 1991 the city was renamed Sharur according to the historical name of the area.

 Demographics

 Until 1905, Sharur, then known as Bashnorashen (Башнорашен), was composed of 100 Armenian and 25 Tatar households, a Russian primary school, telegraph-office, and a police station.
 The population was engaged in gardening, cultivated cotton and rice.
 The Armenian element of the population was "eliminated" during the Armenian–Tatar massacres of 1905–1906.
 In 1897, Bashnorashen, which had the status of a selo ("rural locality"), had a population of 867 consisting of 597 Tatars and 132 Armenians.
 In the early 20th century, the settlement had a predominantly Tatar population of 749.

 According to official information from The State Statistics Committee of Azerbaijan, on January 1, 2020, the city had a population of about 7,400.